-Of all of the wireless routers for the budget conscious, the Linksys E1200 is our Top Ten Reviews Gold Award winner because it is reliable, easy to use and includes features that are usually associated with higher-priced products.
-Belkin has bought the Linksys brand from Cisco.
+Of all the wireless routers for the budget conscious, the Linksys E1200 is a winner because it’s reliable and easy to use.
+It includes features that are usually associated with higher-priced devices.

+Available for about $30, the E1200 is a great budget-friendly wireless router option.
 If you are not on a budget, then by all means purchase an IEEE 802.11ac router.
-However you would need to buy a new laptop, tablet and smartphone in order to take advantage of the extra speed of ac.
+However, you would need to buy a new laptop, tablet and smartphone in order to take advantage of the extra speed of ac.
 If you want to save money, though, the Linksys E1200 should tide you over for a couple of years until the ac routers ship in sufficient quantities for the prices to come down.

 With the E1200 home wireless router, parents have a great deal of specific control over how and when children can surf the web.
 It is possible to block internet access always or never, or at specific times such as on school nights or weekends.
 Parents can also enter the names of specific sites to block.